Types of Wind Royalties

 Like oil and gas royalties and mineral rights, wind royalties can be passed to the next generation or sold to a third party.

-Wind rights are typically referred to as the “wind estate”.
-No state specifically recognizes wind rights, but many have passed anti-severance statutes.
+Wind rights, similar to mineral rights, are a severable right to capture and develop wind energy on a tract of land.
+It is a real-property interest in wind resources and sometimes referred to as the “wind estate”.
+No state specifically recognizes wind rights, but many have passed anti-severance laws.

 Wind Royalties